2nd Social Conflict and Political Economy (SCoPE) Workshop

 Session 3 – Conflict (3:30 PM – 5:00 PM)

-- Terrorism and local economic development – Sundar Ponnusamy (Deakin
+2. Terrorism and Local Economic Development – Sundar Ponnusamy (Deakin University)

-across Africa – Aaron Humphreys (University of Sydney)
+3. Prices and Protests: Evidence from Maize Markets across Africa – David Ubilava (University of Sydney)

 Dinner (6:00 PM, venue TBA) – BY INVITATION ONLY